verlenmot/weather-project/documentation/packages/ingestion.md

 ### loadDataFrame

-Objective: create Dataframe schema and read the JSON string into a Dataframe using this schema.
+Objective: create DataFrame schema and read the JSON string into a DataFrame using this schema.

 Input: